charlierdm/MakersBnB/README.md

 Initiate the app by running 'rackup' in your terminal.
 ```
 ```
-Navigating to your localhost page in a browser.
+Navigate to your localhost page in a browser.
 ```

 ## Individual goals ##